KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 >>> q('(log exp neg i)mod 5')
 k('3f')
 ```
-The difference being that in q, functions are applied right to left, by in PyQ left to right.
+The difference being that in q, functions are applied right to left, but in PyQ left to right.

 Finally, if q does not provide the function that you need, you can unleash the full power of numpy or scipy on your kdb+ data.
 ```python